 Flannel Flag “Premiums” Quilt

-While traveling through the Colorado Rockies, I came upon an antique shop that had a stack of flannel flags from countries all over the world.
-How intrigued I was to discover this treasure.
-Research provided the key.
+As I was making my way through the Colorado Rockies, I stumbled upon an antique shop that had a collection of flannel flags from countries all over the world stacked up on a shelf.
+Oh, the excitement I felt when I found out about this treasure!
+The answer can be found in the research.

 Antique Patriotic Quilt